 It’s true though.
 I don’t think there’s a tool – an app, website, or course that will give you quite as solid of a foundation for learning Chinese as Chinese For Us.

 It may not be for everybody.
 If you’re not planning on studying Chinese long-term than it’s not for you.
 It’s not necessarily the quickest way to reach a conversational level of Chinese or to pass a test.

 But, if you spend the time on these courses in the beginning, you’ll benefit from it later on.
 You won’t find yourself with many random gaps in your knowledge.
-You’ll have learned just about everything you need to learn.
+You’ll have learned pretty much everything you need to learn and a lot more.